Tim Johnson (South Dakota politician): Defense

 Johnson was the only seated member of Congress to have a son or daughter serving in the active duty military when the Senate voted to approve the use of force in Iraq.
 His oldest son, Brooks, served in the Army's 101st Airborne Division, which would surely be mobilized to fight in Iraq.
 Johnson ultimately voted to permit the use of force, and his son served in Iraq, having already served in other conflicts in Bosnia and Kosovo.
-Brooks Johnson later also served in the conflict in Afghanistan.
+Brooks also served in the conflict in Afghanistan.

-As chairman of the Senate Appropriations Subcommittee on Military Construction and Veterans Affairs, Johnson secured full and timely funding for veterans' health care for the first time in 21 years.
-He was among a group of legislators that successfully pressed for enactment of legislation providing advance funding for veterans' health care, thereby preventing health services for veterans from being undermined by funding delays.

-When the Base Realignment and Closure (BRAC) Commission recommended closure of Ellsworth Air Force Base, Johnson assisted in making the South Dakota delegation's case to keep the base open.
-Ultimately, the base was preserved by an 8–1 vote of the BRAC commission.

-Banking

-As chairman of the Senate Banking Committee, Johnson pressed for confirmation and ultimately brought President Obama's nominee for CFPB chairman, Richard Cordray, to a committee vote despite Republican opposition.

-The committee approved Cordray's nomination on a party-line 12–10 vote, and Cordray was ultimately confirmed by the full Senate on a 66–34 vote.

-Senator Tim Johnson (D-SD) at the Sioux Falls Convention Center in 2007.
+Health care